128technology/docs/docs/cli_reference.md

 ## `export config`

-Export a copy of the current running or candidate config
+Export a copy of the current running or candidate config.

 #### Usage